BaseMax/LanguageLearningGraphQLPHP/README.md

 ## License

-Copyright [Year], [Your Name].
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.

 Enjoy building your Language Learning App with the GraphQL API in PHP 8!